-This is the announced four years ago, this new headset is more comfortable and easier to use.: a computer that can help you do pretty much anything you’d use your hands for.
+This is the promise of Microsoft’s HoloLens: a computer that can help you do pretty much anything you’d use your hands for.
 It does this by sensing where it is in a building and then laying computer images on top of the real world you’re actually seeing.
-And unlike Microsoft’s original HoloLens,
+And unlike Microsoft’s original HoloLens, announced four years ago, this new headset is more comfortable and easier to use.

 That makes working with HoloLens that much more immersive when you’re looking at the holograms it’s creating.
 And those can be anything from a massive movie screen to a model of a new building.
 Or a set of instructions showing you how to bake a batch of cookies or repair an aircraft engine.
 And with a pair of cameras, the headset can also be a phone-a-friend, allowing anyone to see through the eyes of whoever’s wearing the headset.
 Think about that.
 Your friends can also use an app to circle things they see, which show up as holographic notations when you’re wearing the headset.

-“The goal is these things will transform humans,” HoloLens leader Alex Kipmanat Microsoft’s Redmond, Washington, headquarters.
+“The goal is these things will transform humans,” HoloLens leader Alex Kipman said in an interview at Microsoft’s Redmond, Washington, headquarters.
 “They’ll empower people and organizations to do things they plainly were not able to do before.”

 Microsoft isn’t crazy for thinking big about the potential of these headsets.
 The tech industry’s brightest minds are already investing billions of dollars to develop mixed reality (or, as some call it, augmented reality).
 They’re all betting it’ll change the way we use computers in the next few years.
 The market for AR gear is expected to explode, from under $6 billion last year to almost $200 billion by 2025, according to data compiled by Statista.

-“We don’t have to just imagine it, this future is here,” Microsoft Mobile World Congress (MWC) in Barcelona.
-“Together, these advances are shaping the next phase of innovation.”said at an event announcing the device Sunday at
+“We don’t have to just imagine it, this future is here,” Microsoft CEO Satya Nadella said at an event announcing the device Sunday at Mobile World Congress (MWC) in Barcelona.
+“Together, these advances are shaping the next phase of innovation.”

 A high-profile startup called Magic Leap started shipping a $2,295 headsetlast August after working on it for seven years and raising $2.3 billion in investment from backers including AT&T, Google and Warner Bros.
 Facebook, which sells a $399 fully immersive virtual reality headset called the Oculus Rift, is working on a HoloLens competitor as well.
 Even Apple is secretly building one, which sources told CNET may arrive in 2020.